videolan/x265/doc/reST/cli.rst

 	parameters are carried by the Buffering Period SEI messages and Picture Timing SEI messages providing timing information to the decoder.
 Default disabled

+.. option:: --hrd-concat, --no-hrd-concat

+    Set concantenation flag for the first keyframe in the HRD buffering period SEI.
+This is to signal the decoder if splicing is performed during bitstream generation.
+    Recommended to enable this option during chunked encoding, except for the first chunk.
+    Default disabled.

 .. option:: --dolby-vision-profile <integer|float>